Download PDF

 HEC-RAS Export Tool (Beta) assigns channel hydraulics to ALL Piers

-The beta version of the tool associates the channel variables to all piers.
+The current beta version (6.7 beta 5) of the tool associates the channel variables to all piers.

 Use this display to identify the overbank hydraulics for the pier approach XS and associate them with the appropriate piers.